rachelcluke/mixology-society/README.md

 ## User Stories

-1. As a user, I want to know that the society club is well established.
+1. As a user, I want to know that the society club is well-established.
 2. As a user, I want to be able to easily contact the club.
 3. As a user, I want to be able to make contact with the club via different methods, i.e. social media.
 4. As a user, I want to be able to easily navigate through the website.